sf-wdi-26/modules/w09/d03/m3-tries/readme.md

 ['ace', 'aces', 'aced', 'acre', 'acres', 'act', 'acted', 'acting', 'acts']
 ```

-**Some deep things to ponder before you code:**
+**Deep things to ponder...**
 - What would a node object have inside it?
 Surely it would least have a single letter.
 - How would you store any and all of the children?
 - How would you know when you have found a valid word?
 (Hint: don't forget that ace is inside aced and act is in acting)

-**Please implement the following:**
+**Pseudocode the following:**
-- A Trie object with the following prototypical methods:
-	- add(word)
-		- integrate the word into the Trie
-	- exists(word)
-		- returns whether or not the word exists within the Trie
-	- printPrettyTrie()
-		- prints the Trie structure to the console *breadth* first not *depth* first
-	- printTrieList()
-		- prints all of the words contained within the Trie
 - A node object that contains:
 	-  the necessary internal data structures to hold all possible children nodes
 	-  a single character (a-z only)
 	-  an indication whether or not the node is the last letter in a valid word
+- A Trie object with the prototypical method:
+	- add(word)
+		- integrate a new word into the Trie, using a node for each letter

 **Suggested Implementation:** Talk out how you would go about adding a single word into a fresh and empty Trie.
-Write some pseudocode.
-Talk out how you would add a second word similar in spelling to the first word, such as `rockslide` & `rockbiter`.
-Write some pseudocode.
-Now talk out how you would handle adding a word that is contained within other words, such as `rock` in this case.
-Write some more pseudocode!
-Try out what you've written down and see what happens.
+Talk out how you would add a second word similar in spelling to the first word, such as `rockslide` & `rocknroll`.

+*This stuff is hard, just trie your best!*